wiredolphin/img2base64/README.md

-If everything went fine, a single window comes on screen: open an image file (actually only .png and .jpg) pressing the 'open file' button, then press 'encode' and finally copy the resulting string to your clipboard clicking the 'copy to clipboard' button.
+If everything went fine, a single window comes on screen: open an image file (actually only .png and .jpg) pressing the `open file` button, then press `encode` and finally copy the resulting string to your clipboard clicking the `copy to clipboard` button.